XPL0Z/spotish/README.md

 6. Rename Example.env to .env
 7. Get a token bot at [@Botfather](https://t.me/botfather)
 8. Get a spotify ClientID and SecretID [here](https://developer.spotify.com/dashboard)
-9. Place your token bot, ClientID and SecretID in the .env
+9. Place your token bot, ClientID, SecretID and your username in the .env.
+You can add multiple user, you need to split username by a comma
 10. Launch run.py
   ```bash
     python run.py